DeBakey High School for Health Professions: Campus

 The campus, with five stories and 198000 sqft of space, is located on the ex-Hornberger Conference Center site, in the western side of the Texas Medical Center, near Holcombe Boulevard (which turns into Bellaire Boulevard).
 The campus's land was donated to the school district.

 It has a price tag of $65 million, and the planned capacity is about 900–1,000 students.
 In addition to science laboratories, the facility includes mock hospital rooms and patient care, dentistry, and rehabilitation laboratories.
 The current campus opened in June 2017.

+There is also a campus located in Doha, Qatar.

 Admissions

 The school uses the Otis-Lennon School Abilities Test to screen applicants.
 As of 2008 it is the only Houston public high school to use this test, and as of that year its annual applicant count is 1,200.
 DeBakey also appraises each student's conduct at his/her previous school.

 Academics

-DeBakey offers pre-advanced placement classes in foreign languages, mathematics, science, social sciences, and English in 9th and 10th grade, as well as 18 Advanced Placement classes: AP English Literature, AP English Language, AP Spanish Language, AP World History, AP US History, AP Computer Science, AP Calculus AB, AP Calculus BC, AP Macroeconomics, AP US Government and Politics, AP Physics 1, AP Physics 2, AP Statistics, AP Chemistry, AP Biology, AP Environmental Science, AP Psychology, and AP Studio Art, which includes 2-D Design and Drawing.
+DeBakey offers pre-advanced placement classes in foreign languages, mathematics, science, social sciences, and English in 9th and 10th grade, as well as 19 Advanced Placement classes: AP English Literature, AP English Language, AP Spanish Language, AP World History, AP US History, AP Computer Science, AP Calculus AB, AP Calculus BC, AP Macroeconomics, AP US Government and Politics, AP Physics 1, AP Physics 2, AP Statistics, AP Chemistry, AP Biology, AP Environmental Science, AP Psychology, AP Human Geography, and AP Studio Art, which includes 2-D Design and Drawing.

 The school requires students to fulfill these class requirements to graduate as DeBakey scholars: